apostrophecms/vite/README.md

 import SomeMixin from '@/some-module/apos/mixins/SomeMixin.js';
 ```

 > Warning: You gain access to `public` builds from within the `apos` build, and vice versa, when using the `@/` alias.
 You should use it with caution, because it might lead to situations where imports are not resolved correctly.
 This would happen if the imported file (or its deep imports) contains `Modules/` aliased imports.
-In other hand `@/` is more developer friendly, allows auto-completion and is more intuitive and readable.
+On the other hand, `@/` is more developer friendly, allows auto-completion, and is more intuitive and readable.
 Be sure to include mostly sources from your current build and ensure no imported sources contain `Modules/` aliased imports when cross-importing from another build.

 ### Importing Static Assets and Sass